dangrie158/dolce/README.md

         # get notified via Telegram messages
         TELEGRAM_HTTP_TOKEN: 123456789123456:AABBCCDDEEFFGGHHIIJJKKLLMM
         TELEGRAM_RECIPIENT_IDS: 12345678912,456789123 # see below for how to get these values
+    restart: unless-stopped # Dolce handles restarts gracefully and tries to recover any messages that may happened while the service was down
 ```

 ## Configuration